FAQ

 How do you navigate this work as a White woman?

-I have learned—and am still learning—that there are many things I will never be able to say as a White women.
+I have learned—and am still learning—that there are many things I will never be able to say as a White woman.
 This is partially because I do not experience racism in the direct, visceral way that people of color experience it.
 There’s a lot I will never know or understand about racism—because I’m White.
 And yet in doing my own work and self reflection, there’s a lot I have learned about my own racism that supports other White people in doing their own work.
 There’s actually a lot I can say—and need to say—because I’m White that will help White people do the work it takes to move towards healing.
 I base so much of my work on the call from James Baldwin, who said, “Racism is not a person of color problem.
 It’s a White person problem.
 And it’s never going to change unless White people do something about it.”

 How do you stay accountable to People of Color?